 An LPA has a number of statutory duties to support neighbourhood planning in their area, including making arrangements for the independent examination of a Plan before it can be put to a referendum.
 The LPA can choose who to appoint to examine the Plan (with the agreement of the Parish Council or Neighbourhood Forum) provided that the Examiner:

 - is independent of the Parish Council or Neighbourhood Forum, and

-- has no interest in any land that may be affected by the proposed plan.
+- has no interest in any land that may be affected by the proposed Plan.

-Our Examiners are all Chartered Town Planners but have a wide range of backgrounds and experience, enabling us to suggest the most appropriate person for each examination based on the characteristics of the area, particular issues involved etc.
+Having provided support for the planning service for many years and, being independent of both local and central government, Trevor Roberts Associates is ideally placed to offer appropriately qualified and experienced Independent Examiners.
+Our Examiners are all Chartered Town Planners but have a wide range of backgrounds and experience, enabling us to put forward the most appropriate person for each examination based on the characteristics of the area, particular issues involved etc.

 Please see our website for further information on TRA's Neighbourhood Plan Examinations service.

 Many congratulations to the most recent students to successfully complete TRA's Certificated Course in Planning Enforcement.
 Eight students were awarded the Certificate during 2013:

 - Peter Simons, Hertsmere BC

 - Deb Struthers, North Norfolk DC